jrnold/r4ds-exercise-solutions/docs/model-building.md

 ### Exercises

 **Ex 1.** Use your Google sleuthing skills to brainstorm why there were fewer than expected flights on Jan 20, May 26, and Sep 1.
 (Hint: they all have the same explanation.)
-How would these days generalise to another year?
+How would these days generalize to another year?

 These are the Sundays before Monday holidays Martin Luther King Day, Memorial Day, and Labor Day.